anas-website/trailers/README.md

 ## Troubleshooting

-### "Invalid grant" error
-- Your refresh token may have expired
-- Re-authorize the application to get a new refresh token

-### "Invalid client" error
+### "No credentials found" error
-- Check your Client ID and Client Secret
+- **For local development**: Make sure `credentials.json` is in the project root directory
-- Make sure they are correctly set in environment variables
+- **For Heroku**: Make sure `GOOGLE_CREDENTIALS` environment variable is set
+- Run `node get-heroku-credentials.js` to get the proper format for Heroku
+- Verify the JSON is valid (no syntax errors)

+### "3D folder not found" error
+- Create a folder named "3D" in your Google Drive
+- Share the folder with the service account email
+- Verify the service account has proper permissions

 ### Files not loading
-- Check if refresh token is set correctly
+- Verify the service account has access to the folders
 - Make sure Google Drive API is enabled
+- Check that credentials.json is valid
 - Check server logs for detailed error messages

 ### Heroku deployment issues